vertexproject/synapse/docs/synapse/userguides/model_updates/update_v2_183_0.rst

 v2.183.0 Model Updates
 ######################

-The following model updates were made during the ``v2.182.0`` Synapse release.
+The following model updates were made during the ``v2.183.0`` Synapse release.

 ******************
-properties updated
+Updated Properties
 ******************

 ``it:exec:file:add``